Gilbert9172/Gilbert_Jung/README.md

 ### Hi there ~ 👋

 I'm new here.
-I majored 'Enviroment Engineering' in South Korea.
+I majored 'Environmental Engineering' in South Korea.

 And I Really wanna become a 'Machine Learning Engineer'